 - Veterans who left active-duty service on or after Jan.
 1, 2013

 - Veterans who served fewer than 18 months

 - Veterans whose colleges or schools closed or lost accreditation after Jan.
 1, 2015

 - Veterans pursuing STEM or technology-related fields

-- Dependents, including Fry Scholarship recipients as well as Dependents’ Educational Assistance (DEA) beneficiaries
+- Dependents, including Fry Scholarship recipients and Dependents’ Educational Assistance (DEA) beneficiaries

 Revised Benefit Tiers

-Expanded Benefits for Reservists, Guard Members, Dependents & Veterans
+Expanded Benefits for Reservists, Guard Members, Dependents and Veterans

 Reservists and National Guard Members